Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 Most attractions, museums, shops, and other recreational places are located in or around the ring.

 The city is known for its castles, museums, and great artists of the past.
-The Nationalbibliothek, Naturhistorische Museum, Kunsthistorische Museum are just a few of the many amazing establishments that you ought to visit with your family.
+The Nationalbibliothek, Naturhistorische Museum, Kunsthistorische Museum are just a few of the many wonderful establishments that you ought to visit with your family.

 When in Vienna, you most definitely need to visit the Prater and its biggest attraction, the largest and oldest giant ferries wheel (Riesenrad).